What Color Pool Liner Is Best — Dark or Light?

-It’s well known that colors can have an impact on mood, emotions, and the overall look or feel of a space.
+It’s well known that colors can impact mood, emotions, and the overall look or feel of a space.
 Your pool liner is no different.
-A light pool liner is going to give a light, airy feel — kind of like a beach or tropical vibe.
-Dark-colored liners, on the other hand, can give your pool a rich, bold look and make your pool seem deeper.
+A light pool liner will give a light, airy feel — like a beach or tropical vibe.
+On the other hand, dark-colored liners can give your pool a rich, bold look and make your pool seem deeper.

 Debris & Damage

 As you might expect, dark liners — especially if they are patterned — are good at hiding dirt and debris.
-A darker pool liner also hides imperfections, like scratches and stains and making them less noticeable.
-On the flip side, leaves, twigs, and other debris will likely be more noticeable against a light-colored liner and require more cleaning and scrubbing.
+A darker pool liner also hides imperfections, like scratches and stains, making them less noticeable.
+On the flip side, leaves, twigs, and other debris will likely be more pronounced against a light-colored liner and require more cleaning and scrubbing.

 Fading & Discoloration

-The sun and chemical usage are always going to take a toll on your pool liner.
-With bolder colors, you may see a more noticeable discoloration from sunlight and chemicals over time on darker liners and have to replace the liner sooner.
+The sun and chemical usage will always take a toll on your pool liner.
+With bolder colors, you may see a more noticeable discoloration from sunlight and chemicals over time and have to replace the liner sooner.
 The fading on light liners may be less noticeable.

-Naturally, a dark pool liner is going to absorb and hold heat, much like when you wear dark clothing during the summertime.
+Naturally, a dark pool liner will absorb and hold heat, much like when you wear dark clothing during the summertime.
 Overall, that can save you on utility costs and keep your pool warmer throughout the swimming season.

 What’s the best liner option for my pool?

 As noted above, there are pros and cons to both light and dark pool liners.
 There’s really no right or wrong answer here.
-By weighing the above factors and your family’s needs and personal preferences, you really can’t go wrong.
-If you’re in the market for a new above ground pool liner, we’ve got some vibrant dark and colorful light options to choose from…
+You can’t go wrong by weighing the above factors and your family’s needs and personal preferences.
+If you’re in the market for a new above ground pool liner, we’ve got some vibrant dark and colorful light options for you to choose from!